afauroux/wedding/posts/where.md

-For this special day, we invite you to Dwór Wierzenica, located in the small village of Wierzenica, north-east from Poznań.
+For this special day, 3rd of June 2023, we invite you to Dwór Wierzenica, located in the small village of Wierzenica, north-east from Poznań.
 It's a XIX century manor located on the edge of Zielonka forest.

 It is a short drive from the center of Poznań.
 We will organize the transport for those who need it and provide the details soon.